Commodity Investment – Copper demand and supply trends

 Share:

 The Central banks' announcements and government policies influence the trade of commodities.
-The ECB, recently, hinted towards a rate cut that stimulated the slowing economy in the EU.
+The ECB recently hinted towards a rate cut that stimulated the slowing economy in the EU.

-In the previous Cold war days, China benefited from global tensions and retained a global manufacturing hub position.
+In the previous Cold War days, China benefited from global tensions and retained a global manufacturing hub position.

-The open economy of China promoted rapid capital accumulation and created a standard growth model but overall the demographic dividend is lowering.
+The open economy of China promoted rapid capital accumulation and created a standard growth model, but overall, the demographic dividend is lowering.

 Another sector that can generate demand for copper is transportation, which was hit by wide electrification and grid spending for promoting greener capacity.